real-people-pgp/real-people-pgp/README.md

 ### Checking validity using a client program

+After having launched the verification server as described in the previous section you can now check that file signatures are signed by keys from who we believe to be people.
 You should provide a public PGP key and a PGP signature to check its validity.